Choosing a Career as a Calling: A Faith-Based Approach for Students

 You don’t have to be a pastor or missionary to serve God.
 Whether you're drawn to business, healthcare, education, the arts, or technology—God can use you there.

-Examples of calling at work:
+Examples of Calling at Work

-A nurse who prays for patients during rounds
+A nurse who prays for patients during rounds.

-A graphic designer who brings beauty and truth into digital spaces
+A graphic designer who brings beauty and truth into digital spaces.

-An engineer who builds sustainable solutions to help underserved communities
+An engineer who builds sustainable solutions to help underserved communities.

 Step 3: Trust God with the Journey